-Definition of Competitive and Complete Markets: Understanding the Differences**

-Earlier capture

 Definition of Competitive and Complete Markets: Understanding the Differences

-In a competitive market, many buyers and sellers meet intending to exchange goods at a specific price.
+In a competitive market, many buyers and sellers meet intending to exchange goods at a specific price (a form of social interaction).
 No market participant (neither buyer nor seller) can influence the market price at equilibrium.
 In other words, the market is competitive because no single market participant should be able to control the market price.

 On the other hand, a complete market is a market where sellers and buyers trade all possible goods, and all possible contingencies are covered.
 In a complete market, due to the perfect market conditions and ability to exchange, the market prices all assets, and there is no uncertainty about future prices or events.